5adiyah/event-registration/learning.md

   - Create a Controller
   - Move application logic out of the route and into the Controller
   - Use Route Model Binding to access instances of an Event
-  - Create a layouts file
+  - Create a layouts file and connect to other layouts plus css file

 **BUGS**